fedor1984/fedor1984/pages/english.md

 ```
 Please note that the “tick” character in UTF-16 encoding only takes 2 bytes, while in UTF-8 it took 3 bytes to encode.

 In UTF-16 encoding, the byte order may be different.
-This order depends on the processor architecture, on which the data is processed.
+This order depends on the processor architecture.
 The symbol of changes 𝌡 can be represented in two versions:
 ```
 D8 34 DF 21	11011000 00110100 11011111 00100001
 34 D8 21 DF	00110100 11011000 00100001 11011111